 To boost London’s green credentials for the 2012 Olympics tri-generation technology was chosen to facilitate the building’s own cooling, heating and electricity.

-ENER-G and Switch2 secured an all-inclusive 15 year contract which covers every aspect of energy management, from utilities procurement through to customer care, billing and maintenance.
+ENER-G and Switch2 secured an all-inclusive 15-year contract which covers every aspect of energy management, from utility procurement through to customer care, billing and maintenance.
 Tackling fuel poverty is critically important to developers, London and Quadrant (L&Q), and Switch2 has worked closely with the client to optimise fuel use.

-Stratford Eye uses an ENER-G 110 natural gas powered reciprocating engine with a synchronous generator, electrical output of 110kWe and heat output of 181kWh.
+Stratford Eye uses an ENER-G 110 natural gas-powered reciprocating engine with a synchronous generator, the electrical output of 110kWe and heat output of 181kWh.

 The system additionally provides some 130kW of chilled water through an absorption chiller.

 Switch2 delivers a comprehensive utility management programme that includes metering controls, cash collection and financial administration.
 The metering controls mean residents in all 160 apartments can cut their utility bills by up to 30 per cent, compared to unmetered supply.
 Procurement of gas, water and electricity is also being provided by ENER-G.

 ENER-G is the only energy business able to deliver this all-encompassing solution that covers everything from the community heating source and electricity supply through to smart-metering, negotiating competitive utility prices and managing cash flow.